trywilco/wilcosdk/Quests Creation/Actions & Conditions APIs/Text Formatting.md

 # Text Formatting

-When sending text on behalf of a bot in Snack or Github, some formatting options are available:v
+When sending text on behalf of a bot in Snack or Github, several formatting options are available:

 ## Styling text